couchrest/couchrest/README.md

 CouchRest is designed to make a simple base for application and framework-specific object oriented APIs.
 CouchRest is Object-Mapper agnostic, the parsed JSON it returns from CouchDB shows up as subclasses of Ruby's Hash.
 Naked JSON, just as it was mean to be.

-Note: CouchRest only support CouchDB 0.9.0 or newer.
+**Note: CouchRest only support CouchDB 0.9.0 or newer.
+Some features requires CouchDB 0.10.0 or newer.**

 ## Easy Install